Debunking 5 Popular Suppressor Myths

 Frequently Asked Questions

-Suppressors do not reduce firearm power; they can slightly increase velocity due to back pressure.
-While they might shift the point of impact, they do not inherently decrease accuracy.
+No, suppressors do not inherently decrease firearm power; they can even slightly increase velocity due to back pressure.
+While they may cause a shift in the point of impact, they do not fundamentally reduce accuracy.

 More General Videos You Might Like